 // This exact same request will return a cached response

-const cachedResponse = await openai.chat.completions.create(
+const cachedResponse = await client.chat.completions.create(

 {